Types Of Hackers | StrawHat Hackers

 7. Script Kiddies

 After reading about the above types of hackers, you might think that black hats and red hats are the most dangerous among them, but here come the script kiddies, the most dangerous type of hackers.
 Now, you might think they are some kind of experts, but it’s the exact opposite.
-They are often seen as inexperienced hackers who rely on pre-written scripts or tools to carry out attacks.
+Often seen as inexperienced hackers, script kiddies rely on pre-written scripts or tools to carry out attacks.
 But how can such people be the most dangerous?
-They don’t understand things in detail, so they follow tutorials and other resources to execute their hacks.
+This is because they don’t understand things in detail and instead follow tutorials or guides to execute their hacks.
 Despite their limited knowledge, they can still cause harm, as their actions are often unrefined but widespread.

 Think of it like this: there’s a person who doesn’t know how to aim or shoot.
 What happens if we give them a gun full of bullets and let them shoot?
 Yeah, that’s the case with script kiddies.